 The NEEPP mandated the SFWMD, FDEP, and FDACS develop a Lake Okeechobee Watershed Protection Plan.
-The plan was initially developed in 2004 (SFWMD, FDEP, and FDACS 2004) and was updated in 2007 (SFWMD, FDEP, and FDACS 2007), 2008 (SFWMD, FDEP, and FDACS 2008), and 2011 (SFWMD, FDEP, and FDACS 2011).
-The plan includes source controls (e.g., BMPs) and several subregional and regional technologies, such as STAs and alternative treatment technologies, to improve the quality of water within the watershed and of that delivered to Lake Okeechobee.
+The plan was initially developed in 2004 (SFWMD et al. 2004) and was updated in 2007, 2008, and 2011 (SFWMD et al. 2007, 2008, 2011).
+The plan includes source controls (e.g., best management practices [BMPs]) and several subregional and regional technologies, such as stormwater treatment areas (STAs) and alternative treatment technologies, to improve the quality of water within the watershed and of that delivered to Lake Okeechobee.
 Several measures are also included in the plan to improve both water levels within the lake and the quantity and timing of discharges from Lake Okeechobee to the northern estuaries to achieve more desirable salinity ranges.
-These measures include reservoirs, Dispersed Water Management Program projects, Aquifer Storage and Recovery, and deep well injection.
+These measures include reservoirs, Dispersed Water Management Program projects, aquifer storage and recovery, and deep well injection.